Favouridowu02/monty_playground/README.md

-Just Playing around with monty skills
+# Just Playing around with monty skills

+### This contains the set uo file for the monty LIFO and FIFO project